 Memorials at The Great Stupa are for anyone.
 Many people who are not Buddhist choose the have their memorial at The Great Stupa because they appreciate the peaceful, harmonious atmosphere.

-Yes, all wording on the plaques is chosen by the bereaved.
+Yes, all wording on the plaques is chosen by yourself or the bereaved.
 Please bear in mind the more wording chosen, the smaller the text.
-All of our plaques carry Buddhist blessing images; a silhouette of The Great Stupa, and a Dharma Wheel.
-Other images can additionally be chosen, however they will incur an extra cost.
+All of our plaques carry Buddhist blessing images; a silhouette of The Great Stupa and a Dharma Wheel.
+Additional images and photos can be added to the plaque, however they will incur an extra cost.

 Both the Stupa Wall Memorials and the Wall Niche Memorials offer a space no larger than 150mm (W) x 115mm (H) x 255mm (L); this is the standard cremation urn size.
 When bringing ashes or belongings to The Great Stupa please be mindful of this and have them in an appropriate sized urn / box.
 Suitable cremation urns can be purchased from The Great Stupa office.

 When a booking form and full payment are received the plaque can be ordered; it takes on average six weeks to be designed, crafted and delivered.
 Once the plaque arrives a date for the memorial can be set.